Gobero: Site

 A wealth of lithic artifacts were recovered from sites G1 and G3, though most came from the surface.
 A total of 4,685 artifacts came from G1 and 11,503 came from G3.
 These included cores, blanks, endscrapers, perforators, burins, backed tools, notches, denticulates, truncations, geometric tools, sidescrapers, arrowheads, tenerian disks, bifacial tools, axes and adzes, grinding stones and polished axes and other retouched tools.

-4,646 potsherds were collected during excavations in 2005-6, all from G1 and G3.
+4,646 potsherds were collected during excavations in 2005-2006, all from G1 and G3.
 Vessel shapes were open and closed bowls and jars.
 Types of decorative techniques for the pots included rocker stamping, mainly found at site G1, decorations with cord-wrapped tools, and decorations made with combs.
 Some decoration styles included plain zigzags, straight zigzags, curved zigzags, zigzags that form fishnet patterns, and dotted zigzags.

 Excavations

-The site was discovered in 2000 by a team led by University of Chicago paleontologist and geologist Paul Sereno, whose previous expeditions to the region had uncovered numerous fossils, including those of the formerly unknown dinosaur Nigersaurus and the crocodylomorph Sarcosuchus.
+The site was discovered by photographer Mike Hettwer on 13 October 2000, part of a team led by University of Chicago paleontologist and geologist Paul Sereno.
+His previous expeditions to the region had uncovered numerous fossils, including those of the formerly unknown dinosaur Nigersaurus and the crocodylomorph Sarcosuchus.

-Discovered by team photographer Mike Hettwer on October 13, 2000, the sheer size and scope of the find, including traces of pottery, human remains and quantities of aquatic-environment animal bones, suggested the site dated to the early- to mid-Holocene, or "Green Sahara" period (7500–3500 BCE).
+The sheer size and scope of the find, including traces of pottery, human remains, and quantities of aquatic-environment animal bones, suggested the site dated to the early- to mid-Holocene, or "Green Sahara" period (7500–3500 BCE).

 In 2005, Sereno organized an international team of archaeologists to explore the site.
-These archaeologists discovered that Gobero had been almost continually inhabited for 5000 years, beginning roughly from 8000 BCE onwards when the area fronted a large lake.
-The 2007 and 2008 expeditions had to be canceled due to hostilities between Nigerien government forces and Tuareg tribesmen.
+These archaeologists discovered that Gobero had been almost continually inhabited for 5,000 years, beginning around 8000 BCE onwards when the area fronted a large lake.
+The 2007 and 2008 expeditions had to be canceled due to hostilities between Nigerian government forces and Tuareg tribesmen.
 The first comprehensive report on Gobero was published by Sereno in August 2008, and he returned again to the region in 2011.

 Human occupation

 Kiffian culture

-Evidence of human occupation at Gobero started during the Early Holocene dating around 7550 BCE to 6250 BCE (9500 to 8200 BP).
+Evidence of human occupation at Gobero started during the Early Holocene, dating around 7550 BCE to 6250 BCE (9500 to 8200 BP).
 The Early Holocene occupation is associated with the Kiffian culture: they were tall (as much as 6-foot 8-inches).
-According to Sereno (2008), "Their crania were long and low and are characterized by a distinct occipital bun, flattened sagittal profile, pentagonal posterior outline, broad proportions across the zygoma and interorbital region, broad nasal aperture, and negligible alveolar prognathism."
+According to Sereno (2008), "Their crania were long and low and are characterized by a distinct occipital bun, flattened sagittal profile, pentagonal posterior outline, broad proportions across the zygoma and interorbital region, broad nasal aperture, and negligible alveolar prognathism".
 They were heavily muscled hunter-fishers, they left a distinctive pottery with wavy lines and probably remained in the region until around 6000 BCE.
 A radiogenic strontium isotopic analysis done on the burials at the G3 area of the site show limited variability in the mobility of the group: people stayed and lived in the area for most of their lives, and it was only towards the end of this occupation that evidence indicating possible mobility started appearing.
 Artifacts associated with this occupation at the Gobero site include microliths, bone harpoons and hooks, dotted wavy-line pottery, and zigzag impressed motifs.